hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/angular-apollo/tutorial-site/content/queries/2-create-query.md

 ```

 Woot!
-You have written your first GraphQL integration with React.
+You have written your first GraphQL integration with Angular.
 Easy isn't it?

 How does this work?
 -------------------
-When you wrapped your return with `<Query>` component, Apollo injected props into the component’s render prop function.
+The watchQuery method, returns an Observable, which has a subscribe method with the data and few other fields.
 Most important ones are:

 `loading`: A boolean that indicates whether the request is in flight.
 If loading is true, then the request hasn't finished.
 Typically this information can be used to display a loading spinner.